What is my assessment?

 What does the City Assessor’s Office do?

 The City Assessor’s Office has three major duties: to discover, list, and estimate the value of all taxable property within the jurisdiction of the city.
 City employees collect information on all taxable property in Janesville except for manufacturing facilities.
 They check to make sure measurements, ownership, and other property information is correct and current.
 That data is used to estimate the value of each parcel.
-A contract appraisal firm reviews the values estimated through City data collection and valuation methods for accuracy and consistence prior to placement of them in the Assessment Roll.

-My assessment notice says “Improvement” and I didn’t make any improvements?
+Why does my Notice of Assessment Change say “Improvement” and I didn’t make any improvements?

-By law, property assessments must include the value of the Land, the Improvement and the Total.
+By law, property assessments must include the value of the Land, the Improvements and the Total.
 In this context, the word Improvement means collectively all buildings, structures and features that have been constructed and remain on the property since the time it was last a vacant lot.
 It does not mean that any recent improvements have been made.
 Information on recent building changes, if any, will usually be listed on the Assessment Notice in the box called “Reasons for Change(s)”.